 - “Can you tell me how long it will take you do deliver each part of the project?”

 - “How do you think this will benefit you, the team or the business?”

 - “How should we approach solving this problem?”

 - “What problems do you think we will encounter with this approach?”

-The fifth way to deal with employees who don’t listen is to Ask them to make a decision
+Dealing with employees who don’t listen: Ask them to make a decision

 When you encounter team members who don’t listen or just don’t take in what you are saying, providing them several potential options and ask them to decide on their preferred option and to explain why they have chosen that one.
 You get to frame the potential solutions thereby providing direction, you get their input, and you get their buy in – because they are choosing the solution.
 You kill several birds with one approach.

 To make a decision, the employees who don’t listen have to take in what you are saying, think about it and provide a reasoned decision.
 You will quickly find out how much they are listening to you or not.